French Americans: History

-Some Franco-Americans arrived prior to the founding of the United States, settling in places like the Midwest, Louisiana or Northern New England.
+Some Franco-Americans arrived prior to the founding of the United States, settling in places like the Midwest, Louisiana & Arkansas, or Northern New England.
 In these same areas, many cities and geographic features retain their names given by the first Franco-American inhabitants, and in sum, 23 of the Contiguous United States were colonized in part by French pioneers or French Canadians, including settlements such as Iowa (Des Moines), Missouri (St. Louis), Kentucky (Louisville) and Michigan (Detroit), among others.

 Settlers and political refugees from the Kingdom of France, including Huguenots, also settled alongside French-speaking Flemish Walloons in the Dutch colony of New Amsterdam, the capital of New Netherland, which later became New York City.
 While found throughout the country, today Franco-Americans are most numerous in New England, northern New York, the Midwest, Louisiana, and northern California.
 Often, Franco-Americans are identified more specifically as being of French Canadians, Cajuns or Louisiana Creole descent.

 A vital segment of Franco-American history involves the Quebec diaspora of the 1840s–1930s, in which nearly one million French Canadians moved to the United States, mainly relocating to New England mill towns, fleeing economic downturn in Québec and seeking manufacturing jobs in the United States.

 Historically, French Canadians had among the highest birth rates in world history, explaining their relatively large population despite low immigration rates from France.
 These immigrants mainly settled in Québec and Acadia, although some eventually inhabited Ontario and Manitoba.
 Many of the first French-Canadian migrants to the U.S. worked in the New England lumber industry, and, to a lesser degree, in the burgeoning mining industry in the upper Great Lakes.
 This initial wave of seasonal migration was then followed by more permanent relocation in the United States by French-Canadian millworkers.